EdwinTSalcedo/RecyclingRush/README.md

 The database used for this model was built by scrapping images from Google Images and the [Global Biodiversity Information Facility](https://www.gbif.org/).
 The resulting 4,000 images were grouped into five categories according to the view-point of the duckweed colonies inside the samples: close, near-close, near-wide, wide, and empty.
 The final dataset is available [here](https://ieee-dataport.org/documents/duckweed-detection-dataset) (you'll need to create a IEEE Dataport account to access the dataset).

-What follows is the list of experiments and trained models to replicate the results obtained using Yolov5 the enhanced versions of the dataset:
+What follows is the list of experiments and trained models to replicate the results obtained using Yolov5 and the augmented versions of the dataset:

 #### Yolo v5